Skip to Content

 Pros & Cons

-- Adventurous off-the-beaten-track destination
+• Adventurous, off-the-beaten-track destination

-- Well-priced walking safaris with ranger available
+• Well-priced with ranger available

-- Poaching is an ongoing problem
+• Poaching an ongoing problem

 Wildlife

 Despite poaching problems, there is still some wildlife in Mwabvi.
 Leopard, buffalo and possibly lion are still present in the reserve, but animals are skittish and numbers are low.
 Sightings are hit-and-miss, especially since the road network is very limited.
 If you spend a couple of days in Mwabvi, you’re likely to see some antelope such as impala, greater kudu and possibly sable.
-Vervet monkeys, yellow baboon and warthogs are also likely.
+Sightings of vervet monkeys, yellow baboon and warthogs are also likely.

 Scenery